ronmichel/SimpleEVSE-WiFi/README.md

 ## What You Will Need

 ### Hardware
-* A complete Wallbox based on EVSE Wallbox [link](https://www.evse-wifi.de/produkt/evse-wallbox-steuereinheit/) (min.
+* A complete Wallbox based on EVSE Wallbox [link](http://evracing.cz/simple-evse-wallbox/) (min.
 Software revision 8 (2017-10-31) is needed - read the manual there for updating your EVSE software)
-**Attention: revision 9 does not work, because there is a bug in the firmware.**
 * An ESP8266 module or a development board like **WeMos D1 mini** or **NodeMcu 1.0**
 * (optional) An electricity meter with S0 interface
 * (optional) A MFRC522 RFID Module (PN532 and Wiegand based RFID reader modules are not supported at this time)